In today’s article, we will see How to Photograph Sport and which are the best lenses for sports photography.

 4. Sony FE 135 mm

-- FAST AND PRECISE:Two XD (extreme dynamic) linear motors provide the speed and precision required for both stills and video shooting
+- The lens features two XD (extreme dynamic) linear motors that provide fast and precise autofocus for both stills and video shooting.

 5. Sigma 100-400mm